arturyepez10/flask-project/README.md

 - complete the database models
 - later implementation of jwt authentication
 - look for a way to use envars
-- create first view in admin panel
 - look about the deprecation errors
-- create decorators for authentication (login_required)
 - enhance the documentation, especially the README
     - add recommendations to create a env
+- in /admin/users/:
+    - use disabled in all users if not admin, except for the current_user for fields that are not id or role
+    - create FE and BE guard

 ----------------
 temporary solution:
-    The authentication what does is to instead of getting the jwt token, uses the password as token and checks if the user id corresponds to the user passwords in the header.
+    The authentication what does is to instead of getting the jwt token, uses the password and username as token